Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 ### Git commit

 The models built in the Visual Editor are a part of your larger dbt project.
 They are stored in the `visual_editor` folder of your `/models` directory.
-This is all done automatically, you don't have to configure any paths or directories.
+This is all done automatically; you don't have to configure any paths or directories.

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/ve-model-folder.png" width="90%" title="Example of the Visual Editors model path in GitHub." />